dasch-swiss/dsp-tools/docs/assets/0123-import-scripts/README.md

 this opportunity to inspect what has been done until now in the "Variables" area on the left, where the current state of the program is shown.

-If one of the dependencies is not installed, install it with `pip install package` in the Terminal of Visual Studio Code.
+If one of the dependencies is not installed, code execution will not reach your break point, but stop at the missing dependency.
+In this case, install the missing dependency with `pip install package` in the Terminal of Visual Studio Code.

 ![pause at breakpoint](assets/pause-at-breakpoint.png)